This is your very unique insurance that fills in where HOA insurance leaves off.

 So, before you begin, you need to read your Master Policy to know exactly what is covered by the Homeowners Association and what is left for you.
 Then, estimate the limit of coverage required to protect your parts, like floors, wallpaper, lighting and plumbing fixtures, cabinets, etc.

 Condo insurance has the following types of coverage:

-- as with any Homeowner or Renters policy, Condo insurance has a specific dollar amount for some items, like coins, jewelry, art, fur and so on.
-You may want to schedule any item that is very expensive or rare to make sure it is protected up to its value.
+- as with any Homeowners or Renters policy, Condo insurance has a specific dollar amount for some items, like coins, jewelry, art, fur, etc. You may want to schedule any very expensive or rare item to ensure it is protected up to its value.

-- Loss Assessment coverage is a great addition to Condo policy.
-The coverage is for claims involving building or its common areas.
+- Loss Assessment coverage is an excellent addition to the Condo policy too.
+The coverage is for claims involving the common areas of your Condominium.
 Master Policy should take care of any accidents that happen outside your unit.
-But…some claims may exceed their policy limits and Condo Association will bill you and other unit owners for the difference.
+But…some claims may exceed their policy limits, and Condo Association will bill you and other unit owners for the difference.

 - Earthquake and flood-related damages are always excluded from all California policies and must be purchased separately.